Exploring the many uses of the interior design staple.

 Task and display lighting

 Accent lights can just as easily be used to create illusions of space and separation.
-Use accent lights (Floor Lights and Table Lights) to zone a freeform or open space without creating harsh lines or interrupting the flow and function of the space.
-If your living room doubles as an entertainment area and a workspace, placing a Floor Light near your couch on one side of the room and a Table Light atop the desk on the other side will create two specific zones, each illuminated by their own circle of light.
+Use accent lights (Floor Lights and Table Lights) to zone a freeform or open space without creating harsh lines or interrupting the flow and function of the room.
+If your living room doubles as an entertainment area and a workspace, placing a Floor Light near your couch on one side of the room and a Table Light atop the desk on the other side will create two zones, each illuminated by their own circle of light.
 You can strategically place accent lights around your home to draw the eye upward with Wall Lights or to bounce light around the room and make it feel bigger.
 Placing an accent light by a mirror will achieve this effect without changing too much of your decor.

 Though the colors, styles, materials, softness of light and locations of accent lighting all work together to create the perfect ambience for each room of your home, accent lights often come and go with the changing tide of interior trends.
 Accent lights are frequently the first elements to be discarded when making the move to a new apartment or buying a new house due to their easily broken shades and period-specific designs.
 Our approach to creating unique, made to order lights protects you from the pitfalls presented by traditional lighting design.
 With our Gantri Plant Polymers and 3D printing process, we are able to offer contemporary and streamlined pieces with timeless aesthetics that will transition with you from home to home and from style to style.